-Article 283 of the Romanian 1923 Civil Code mentioned that when parents divorced, no matter to whom children were entrusted, their father and mother had the right to care for them and the duty to maintain and bring them up according to their abilities.
+Article 283 of the Romanian 1923 Civil Code mentioned that if parents divorced, no matter which parent had custody of the children, their father and mother had the right to care for them and the duty to maintain and bring them up according to their abilities.
 However, the Statute of the Royal House granted its head, King Carol, the full authority to make all parental decisions concerning the heir to the throne, a 180-degree change compared to 1926.
-Carol and Helen had not only different financial power and status, but no equal rights as parents either.
+Carol and Helen were not only of different financial power and status, but they did not have equal rights as parents either.
 Once king, Carol took Michael to live with him at the Royal Palace, while his mother was allowed to see her son every day.

 Helen's bargaining power was thus quite limited.
 More than aware of this, King George V of England advised Helen in December 1930 to plan an exit from Romania under acceptable conditions.
 Family members at home and abroad were enrolled to serve as mediators to obtain a fair financial settlement for Princess Helen and a stable parental agreement.
-King Alexander of Yugoslavia, husband to Carol’s sister Maria, took up this mission in May 1931, probably during his meeting with Carol on a "motorboat on the Danube" The message he took back to Princess Helen seems to have been that the more she would travel abroad, the better.
+King Alexander of Yugoslavia, the husband of Carol’s sister Maria, took up this mission in May 1931, probably during his meeting with Carol on a "motorboat on the Danube" The message he took back to Princess Helen seems to have been that the more she would travel abroad, the better.

 Princess Elisabeta, the oldest of Carol’s sisters, mediated the private agreement signed in February 1932.
-The financial issues seemed to have been less complex than the issue of Helen’s contact with the child.
+The financial issues seemed to have been less complex than the issue of Helen’s contact with Michael.
 Helen accepted to reside abroad where she would receive an annual allowance from the civil list and a lump sum to buy a property.
 Michael was allowed to visit her for 6 weeks every year.
 Michael’s mother had the right to come to Romania up to four months a year, but her arrivals and departures had to be approved by the king.
 This would bring a lot of uncertainty: Helen’s first stay in Romania after the February agreement was cut short after 5 weeks and she had to leave the country.

 The 6-week-holiday abroad was put to the test in September of the same year when Michael visited London with his mother.
 Carol had forbidden any press coverage or photographs of Michael’s trip.
 This was an impossible task for the mother of a famous child in the country where the freedom of the press had been established in 1695.
 Moreover, the two parents had very different approaches to how an 11-year-old child should be dressed.
 His father favoured short trousers, while his mother, an elegant woman, considered that Michael was old enough to wear long trousers.
-After an invitation for tea at Buckingham Palace with Michael wearing long trousers, an angry Carol called short Michael’s holidays abroad.
+After an invitation for tea at Buckingham Palace with Michael wearing long trousers, an angry Carol cut short Michael’s holidays abroad.
 Desperate that she would lose her son, Helen gave an interview to the Daily Mail in an attempt to gain the support of British public opinion.
-Followed a wave of bad press for Carol throughout Europe.
+There followed a wave of bad press for Carol throughout Europe.

 Photo: Crown Prince Michael (third from the left) in 1933 visiting the Monument to the Unknown Hero with his classmates. https://clasapalatina.wordpress.com/2015/04/11/un-print-prin-tara-lui-ion-conea-excursiile-in-imagini/

 Simona Preda, Regina-mamă Elena.
 Mariajul și despărțirea de Carol al II-lea, Corint Books, 2018, p.
 169; https://romania.europalibera.org/a/regina-elena/31527838.html

-Simona Preda, idem, p.
-152
+Simona Preda, idem, pp. 176-177

-Simona Preda, idem, p.
+Idem, p.
 196